 Another benefit of CFC is the program encourages clients to direct their own care, enabling the selection, hire and firing of staff.
 This represents a significant advancement for person-centered care.
 Colorado already allows parents of disabled children to provide some attendant services in its children’s waiver program.
 CFC would expand this concept to adults, allowing them to hire friends, neighbors, and other community members.
 This gives clients increased control as well as improved care continuity from agency-sourced care, where staff turnover can exceed 67 percent per year according to a recent national study.

 CFC may represent a triple win for states looking to address labor shortages while leveraging budget and simultaneously improving the client experience.
 Even in states that took a cautious approach to ACA program expansion, this opportunity may be too attractive to pass up.

-Jim Vogel is a Principal in the Denver office of The Innova Group, a U.S. consulting group providing policy and economic modeling to public and private health care organizations around the world.
-He can be reached at 303-263-4050.
+Please contact Peter Trice, Partner in the Dallas office of The Innova Group, a U.S. consulting group providing policy and economic modeling to public and private health care organizations around the world, at 972-331-3553.